Na-moe/na-moe.github.io/content/ACBatch/index.md

 As edge servers are rather resource-constrained, computation-efficient batching becomes even more critical when implementing inference applications.
 However, existing studies on cloud batching often fall short when applied to edge computing, primarily due to the *dynamics* of task arrivals at edge nodes \[[[ACBatch/index#^abbas2017mobile|13]]].
 Unlike cloud servers, which experience relatively stable and high-density task arrivals, edge nodes face significantly lower and more sporadic task arrivals due to the spatially constrained coverage.
 Accordingly, edge servers usually wait for a longer time to form computation-efficient batches, compromising the timeliness of edge computing.

 ![[scenario.svg]] ^fig1
+<p style="text-align: center; margin-top: .35em; font-size: 0.9em; opacity: 0.8;">Fig. 1: Illustration of an intelligent surveillance system with ACBatch in a smart city.</p>

 In this paper, we present an Adaptive and Cooperative Batching (ACBatch) framework to achieve low-latency edge inference.
 Specifically, we answer the two following key questions: